FaboBorgesLima/noodle-zap/README.md

 # Dev setup

 -   backend:

+    -   copy .env.example to a .env file

+-   frontend:
+    -   run `npm i` for installing packages

+# Running development setup

+-   backend:

-    -   run `docker compose up & docker compose watch`
+    -   run `docker compose watch` for watching
+    -   and `docker compose up` for attaching the terminal
+    -   and in another terminal`docker compose watch`

 -   frontend:
     -   run `npm run dev` in frontend folder